List and Functions of Organizations that monitor Labor Welfares

 Some larger industries provide excellent welfare services to their employees, however, some of the new smaller industries provide only the bare minimum welfare services.
-Furthermore, trade unions have been ignoring workers’ basic demands instead run on their own agendas.
+Furthermore, trade unions have been ignoring workers' basic demands instead run on their own agendas.
 Thus, various welfare monitoring organizations have popped up in the industrial sector to ensure that all workers, irrespective to their industry, are being offered adequate welfare services by their company.
 Some of these organizations include the Mahila Mandal, which trains women in education, tailoring, knitting, spinning, basic hygiene.
-Then there is the Mazdoor Sabah of Kanpur; the Railwaymen’s Union, which provides support for retirement, demise, unemployment, sickness, etc. and even life insurance and legal defense; the Federation of Labour in UP, which has setup nearly 48 labour welfare centers in Uttar Pradesh; and the Assam Branch of the Indian National Trade Union Congress.
+Then there is the Mazdoor Sabah of Kanpur; the Railwaymen's Union, which provides support for retirement, demise, unemployment, sickness, etc. and even life insurance and legal defense; the Federation of labor in UP, which has setup nearly 48 labor welfare centers in Uttar Pradesh; and the Assam Branch of the Indian National Trade Union Congress.

 Social Service Agencies: